-- Banking organizations are required to deduct from CET1 any after-tax gain-on-sale resulting from a securitization and application of a 1250% risk weight to the portion of credit-enhancing interest-only strip that does not constitute aftertax gain-on-sale.
-BNY Mellon currently does not have any securitization exposure that is subject to this deduction. - For those securitization exposures not subject to capital deduction, a banking organization is required to assign a risk weight to the securitization exposure using the SFA where data to calculate the SFA is available.
-In view of data

-- availability issues, BNY Mellon has adopted the SFA treatment only for its securitization exposures that are VFNs and is moving toward a wider use of the SFA over time as it develops the ability to obtain the required data. - Banking organizations not adopting SFA are permitted to apply the SSFA under certain situations.
+- Banking organizations are required to deduct from CET1 any after-tax gain-on-sale resulting from a securitization and apply a 1250% risk weight to the portion of credit-enhancing interestonly strip ("CEIO") that does not constitute an after-tax gain-on-sale.
+If the after-tax gain-onsale results from a securitization transaction that meets the operational criteria for recognizing the transfer of risk the deduction of any after-tax gain-on-sale is not required.
+BNY Mellon currently does not have any securitization exposures that are subject to this deduction or CEIOs that would require a 1250% risk weight. - For those securitization exposures not subject to capital deduction, a banking organization is required to assign a risk weight to the securitization exposure using the SFA where data to calculate the SFA is available.
+In view of data availability issues, BNY Mellon has adopted the SFA treatment only for its securitization exposures that are VFNs and is moving toward a wider use of the SFA over time as it develops the ability to obtain the required data. - Banking organizations not adopting SFA are permitted to apply the SSFA under certain situations.
 The SSFA does not rely on credit ratings when determining the amount of risk that securitization exposures represent. - Banking organizations may assign a risk weight of 100% to certain derivatives that have a first priority claim on cash flows from the underlying exposures of a securitization exposure under the U.S. capital rules. - Securitization exposures that do not fall under any of the foregoing categories are assigned a 1250% risk weight.
 In addition, a banking organization must assign a 1250% risk weight to any securitization exposures with respect to which it fails to satisfy applicable due diligence requirements.